 - Guaranteed executive lounge access for properties with lounges

 - Free breakfast at properties without lounges (or a food & beverage credit in the United States)

 - Room upgrades, including up to suites, at the hotel’s discretion

 Free Weekend Night Reward With Spending

-For example, this could easily be redeemed at properties costing 95,000+ points per night.
-So if you put $15,000 of spending on the card in non-bonused categories you’d earn 45,000 Honors points plus a free weekend night, and I’d say that could be well worth it.
+For example, this could be redeemed at properties costing up to 150,000 points per night.
+If you put $15,000 of spending on the card in non-bonused categories you’d earn 45,000 Honors points plus a free weekend night, which is an excellent deal if you redeem it for a top property.

 How The Weekend Night Reward Works